Indemnification Clauses Explained: What They Mean and Why They Matter

 For technology contracts, IP indemnification is especially important.
 If a vendor’s software infringes a patent and you get sued for using it, the vendor should be defending and paying for that claim.

-How indemnification works procedurally is just as important as the trigger.
-A well-drafted clause should require: prompt written notice (but failure to notify shouldn’t eliminate the obligation entirely), sole control of the defense by the indemnifying party, cooperation from the indemnified party, and consent requirements for settlements that affect the indemnified party’s rights.
+A well-drafted clause requires: prompt written notice, sole control of the defense by the indemnifying party, cooperation from the indemnified party, and consent requirements for settlements.

 Without these procedural requirements, the clause is difficult to enforce in practice.